Assassin's Creed III: The Tyranny of King Washington: Development and release

 On October 3, 2012, Ubisoft revealed The Tyranny of King Washington as the first major downloadable content pack for Assassin's Creed III, and that it would be released in episodic format.
 The Tyranny of King Washington was available both as a standalone purchase and as part of the season pass for Assassin's Creed III.
 Scottish composer Lorne Balfe composed the music for The Tyranny of King Washington, with the soundtrack released via digital distribution on April 23, 2013.

 On January 24, 2013, the first episode of the DLC was announced, titled The Infamy.
-It was released on February 19 for Xbox 360 and PC, February 20 for PlayStation 3, and on February 21 for the Wii U. On February 6, 2013, it was announced that the second episode, titled The Betrayal, would be released on March 19 for Xbox 360, PC and PlayStation 3 and an unknown date for Wii U (available in the eShop as of March 27) and that the third episode, titled The Redemption, would be released on April 23 for Xbox 360, PC and PlayStation 3.
-Despite being given a release date of May 16 for Wii U, The Redemption has been available in the eShop since April 27.
+It was released on February 19 for Xbox 360 and PC, February 20 for PlayStation 3, and on February 21 for the Wii U. On February 6, 2013, it was announced that the second episode, titled The Betrayal, would be released on March 19 for Xbox 360, PC and PlayStation 3 and an unknown date for Wii U (available in the eShop as of March 27), and that the third episode, titled The Redemption, would be released on April 23 for Xbox 360, PC and PlayStation 3.
+Despite being given a release date of May 16 for Wii U, The Redemption was made available on the eShop on April 27.

 The Tyranny of King Washington is included with the remastered edition of Assassin's Creed III, along all with all previously released downloadable content.
-Assassin's Creed III Remastered was released on March 29, 2019 for Microsoft Windows, PlayStation 4, and Xbox One, and on May 21, 2019 for the Nintendo Switch.
+Assassin's Creed III Remastered was released on March 29, 2019, for Microsoft Windows, PlayStation 4, and Xbox One, and on May 21, 2019, for the Nintendo Switch.